TanviS001/CNSem1Practicals/README.md

 # CN Practice Problems
-DateServer connects to the DateClient.
+Connecting the DateServer to a DateClient.